 Nina Woo Matheson

-Matheson, former director of Johns Hopkins’ Welch Medical Library, was born in Seattle.
+Matheson, a director of the William H. Welch Medical Library at Johns Hopkins, was born in Seattle.
 She received a B.A. in English in 1956 and an M.L. in 1958 from the University of Washington.
-After a brief internship with the New York Public Library, Matheson assumed an entry-level position at the National Library of Medicine in 1959.
+After a brief internship with the New York Public Library, Matheson assumed an entry-level position at the National Library of Medicine (NLM) in 1959.